SingularChatelet/SingularChatelet/README.md

 A discord bot to speak with.

+You cant host it if u want

 if you want to invite it : [click here](https://discord.com/oauth2/authorize?client_id=710407264070139944&permissions=415001528384&scope=bot%20applications.commands) notice that :
--   it will be online only 22days/month
+- it will run only when i run it
--   it has only `/brainshopai` and `/aichatbot` slash commands to chat with (because other command use more disk space)

 ## commands